k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 A **secret**, such as a password, is considered sensitive data, and it is used in [interfaces](/articles/05_DB_interfaces/01_interfaces_overview.md), [Environments](/articles/25_environments/01_environments_overview.md) and [Fabric System Database](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md) as a way to enable communication with external systems.
 Hence, secrets should be protected and suitably stored.
 Click [here](/articles/26_fabric_security/04_fabric_interfaces_security.md) for further information about secured storage of secrets in Fabric.

-Fabric also supports integration with Secrets Management services as they provide several benefits while secrets are not stored in Fabric itself.
+Fabric also supports integration with Secrets Management services as they provide several benefits while secrets are not stored in Fabric itself, only their reference IDs are.

 **Secrets Management services** are tools that aim to securely store, manage, access and audit sensitive information such as passwords, API keys and other credentials, across the organization.
 The features included in Secrets Management services are encryption, access controls, auditing and automatic rotation of secrets.